 GSK's clinical development program for the combination of 5-FU and eniluracil met with success in early development.
 However, three Phase III trials failed, and development was stopped.
 We believe new scientific data obtained by Adherex subsequent to those Phase III trials may account for the early suboptimal efficacy and provide a basis for enhancing the effectiveness of the combination.
-This proprietary data formed the basis of a patent application by Adherex, which claims that the combination of eniluracil and 5-FU has the potential to be more effective than 5-FU alone when used in accordance with Adherex's proprietary methods.
+This proprietary data formed the basis of our patent application, which claims that the combination of eniluracil and 5-FU has the potential to be more effective than 5-FU alone when used in accordance with our proprietary methods.